JeffreysDA/Duty-Roster-Creator/README.md

 Developer Mode allows a user to safely make certain edits to the document such as changing the options in a dropdown list, the picture associated with a worksheet, the password used to lock and protect the document, and more.
 To enter Developer Mode, you must start by opening the document, enabling Macros, and clicking on any unlocked/editable cell.
 Once you have done that simply press *Ctrl*+*Shift*+*Alt*+*D*.

 If done correctly, a window will appear informing you that you are about to enter Developer Mode.
 While in this mode, you will be able to safely make changed to certain aspects of the document.
-If further or more in-depth changes need to be made, please contact me at jeffreyda@gmail.com.
+If further or more in-depth changes need to be made, please contact me.
+See my bio for the appropriate contact information.